Do more than tell time with the best smartwatches for women

 - Lacks GPS and NFC

-If you're fine with keeping things simple and mostly investing in a smartwatch for the looks and not so much the features, this one is a solid choice.

-Best for Fashion: Kate Spade Scallop Smartwatch 2
+Best for fashion: Kate Spade Scallop 2

-The Kate Spade Scallop Smartwatch 2 is a major step up from its predecessor.
-It offers a ton of features that weren't on the table before, including built-in GPS, Google Pay, and heart rate monitoring, not to mention there's an array of fashionable designs to choose from, including black, rose gold, gold, pink, and white.
-It also comes with 3ATM water resistance.
-This smartwatch estimates around 24 hours of battery life depending on your usage.
-Choose the band style you prefer, whether it be silicone, leather, or classic stainless steel.
+The Kate Spade Scallop 2 is a major step up from its predecessor.
+It offers a ton of features that weren't on the table before, including built-in GPS, Google Pay, and heart-rate monitoring, not to mention there's an array of fashionable designs to choose from.
+The 41mm case is available in black, rose gold, gold, pink, and white.
+You can choose the band style you prefer, whether silicone, leather, or classic stainless steel.

+Did we mention that it also comes with a 3ATM water resistance rating?
+This smartwatch estimates around 24 hours of battery life, depending on your usage.
 You'll also be able to use Google Assistant, view notifications at a glance, control your music, customize watch faces, and more.
 Let's not forget about the basic activity tracking that lets you keep track of your steps taken and calories burned throughout the day while monitoring your heart rate and tracking your route.

-We're bummed it's still using the old Snapdragon Wear 2100, but it's a small compromise for all that you get.
-It's a bit on the pricey side, but for those who aren't willing to settle when it comes to fashion, it'll be well worth it.
+We're bummed it's still using the old Snapdragon Wear 2100 processor, but it's a small compromise for all that you get.
+The good news is that the price has gone down some since the initial release.
+If you're not willing to settle when it comes to finding a stylish smartwatch, you'll love the Kate Spade Scallop 2.

 Pros: